New York Knicks: 1991–1996: The Pat Riley/Don Nelson years

-1996–2000: the Jeff Van Gundy years
+1996–2000: The Jeff Van Gundy years

 In the 1996–97 season, the Knicks, with the additions of such players as Larry Johnson and Allan Houston, registered a 57–25 record.
 In the playoffs, the Knicks swept the Charlotte Hornets in the first round before facing the Miami Heat (coached by Riley) in the second round.
-The Knicks took a 3–1 lead in the series before a brawl near the end of Game 5 resulted in suspensions of key players.
+The Knicks took a 3–1 lead in the series before a brawl near the end of game 5 resulted in suspensions of key players.
 Many of the suspended Knicks players, Ewing in particular, were disciplined not for participating in the altercation itself, but for violating an NBA rule stipulating that a benched player may not leave the bench during a fight (the rule was subsequently amended, making it illegal to leave the "bench area").
-With Ewing and Houston suspended for Game 6, Johnson and Starks suspended for Game 7, and Charlie Ward suspended for both, the Knicks lost the series.
+With Ewing and Houston suspended for game 6, Johnson and Starks suspended for game 7, and Charlie Ward suspended for both, the Knicks lost the series.

 The 1997–98 season was marred by a wrist injury to Ewing on December 22, which forced him to miss the rest of the season and much of the playoffs.
-The team, which had a 43–39 record that season, still managed to defeat the Heat in the first round (a series, which saw another violent bench-clearing brawl at the end of Game 4, this time between Johnson and former Hornets teammate Alonzo Mourning) of the playoffs before having another meeting with the Pacers in the second round.
+The team, which had a 43–39 record that season, still managed to defeat the Heat in the first round of the playoffs (a series which saw another violent bench-clearing brawl at the end of game 4, this time between Johnson and former Hornets teammate Alonzo Mourning) before having another matchup with the Pacers in the second round.
 Ewing returned in time for game two of the series.
-This time, the Pacers easily won the series in five games, as Reggie Miller once again broke the hearts of Knicks fans by hitting a tying three-pointer with 5.1 seconds remaining in Game 4, en route to a Pacers overtime victory.
+This time, the Pacers easily won the series in five games, as Reggie Miller once again broke the hearts of Knicks fans by hitting a tying three-pointer with 5.1 seconds remaining in game 4, en route to a Pacers overtime victory.
 For the fourth straight year, the Knicks were eliminated in the second round of the playoffs.